 2006 (Phase I and II), construction ongoing

 The Menomonee River Valley in Milwaukee, Wisconsin, was a former industrial area that had, by the early 1990s, had become blighted and abandoned.
 The master plan for its sweeping revitalization in the early 2000s created a centralized park and shared stormwater treatment area as the centerpiece of a 140-acre light industrial redevelopment.
 The park creates over 60 acres of recreational space with revitalized landscape and habitat along the Menomonee River.
 The shared stormwater facility results in a higher development yield for individual property owners, allowing the City to remain extremely competitive when attracting businesses to the Valley.

 - The 140-acre brownfield was remediated as part of the valley’s redevelopment, reducing public health risks, protecting the river’s watershed, and making the site suitable for human use and redeveloment.

-- Over 3,000 feet of the riverbank will be stabilized and restored, leading to larger habitat areas and a cleaner, healthier Menomonee River.
+- Over 3,000 ft of the riverbank will be stabilized and restored, leading to larger habitat areas and a cleaner, healthier Menomonee River.

 - Over 300,000 cubic yards of contaminated debris and soil was managed on site to create historic glacial features and native landscape communities of Southern Wisconsin.

 - About 50,000 cubic yards of concrete (from demolition during the I-94 Interchange reconstruction) was crushed and recycled to create a stormwater infiltration gallery below the surface of treatment wetlands

 - Local artists recycled glass from the Miller Brewing Company to create glass panels incorporated into drainage outfall structures.

 - Picnic tables were built from wood salvaged from the former Milwaukee Stockyards; benches were made from excess sewer pipe that would have gone to a landfill.

 - Over 500 native trees were added to the site.
 Most (70% of trees) were planted by local student, community and advocacy groups.